 Three general vegetation types currently exist in the immediate vicinity of the Lyons Canyon Ranch project site, including riparian, upland, and barren/disturbed.
-These vegetation types include several habitats and plant communities (or alliances) that make up the landscape of Lyons Canyon Ranch.
-Table 3, Classification and Area of Lyons Canyon Ranch Vegetation
+These vegetation types include several habitats and plant communities that make up the landscape of Lyons Canyon

-Alliances lists the alliances (or plant communities based on Sawyer and Keeler-Wolf 1995) observed onsite and provides the acreages for each.
-In addition to Sawyer and Keeler-Wolf, the wetland habitat classifications are also cross-referenced with the USFWS (Cowardin et al. 1979) classification system.
+Ranch.
+Table 3, Classification and Area of Lyons Canyon Ranch Vegetation Alliances lists the alliances (based on Sawyer and Keeler-Wolf 1998) observed onsite and provides the acreages for each.
+In addition to Sawyer and Keeler-Wolf, the wetland habitat classifications also are based on the USFWS (Cowardin et al. 1979) classification system.